ShizSak/matplotlib-cpp_with_3D_Scatter_Plot/README.md

 # matplotlib-cpp_with_3D_Scatter_Plot

-matplotlib-cpp with 3D scatter plot is a quick hack code to add following two functions to matplotlib-cpp [https://github.com/lava/matplotlib-cpp], which is one of the simplest C++ plotting libraries.
+matplotlib-cpp with 3D scatter plot is a quick hack code to add following two functions to [https://github.com/lava/matplotlib-cpp](matplotlib-cpp), which is one of the simplest C++ plotting libraries.
 ```cpp
   template<typename Numeric>
   void set_zlim(Numeric left, Numeric right);